ucan-wg/awake/README.md

 FIXME change the key to treat the session key as a KDF

-This message MUST be encrypted with the key derived from `sha3_256(+ sessionKey)` -- FIXME note the hash chain in the introduction section!

 At this stage, the Responder has been validated, but the Requestor is still untrusted.
 The Requestor now MUST provide their actual DID over the secure channel, and MUST prove that they are a trusted party rather than a PITM, evesdropper, or phisher.
 This is accomplished in a single message.

-The Requestor MUST provide the proof of authorization set in the Responder payload in s3.3.2 (FIXME).
+The Requestor MUST provide the proof of authorization set in the Responder payload in [§3.3.2](https://github.com/ucan-wg/awake/blob/port/README.md#332-validation-ucan).
 The RECOMMENDED authorization methods are PIN validation (`pin`) and UCAN (`ucan`).
 Note that if the Requestor does not know how to respond to fulfill an authorization method, the AWAKE connection MUST fail with a `type: "awake/error/unknownauthtype"` FIXME define message type

 ### 3.4.2 Key Derivation

-The key used to encrypt this message MUST be the 256-bit SHA3 of the IKM from Step 3.3 (FIXME) prefixed by "awake/req"
+The key used to encrypt the `auth` field MUST be the 256-bit SHA3 of the IKM from [§3.3](https://github.com/ucan-wg/awake/blob/port/README.md#33-responder-establishes-point-to-point-session) prefixed by `"awake/req"`.

 ``` javascript
 reqStepKey = sha3_256("awake/req" + base64PaddedIkm)